sh.sePublications

 Environmental Risk Governance of the Baltic Sea (RISKGOV) [A032-2008_OSS]; Södertörn University; Publications

 Gilek, M., Karlsson, M., Linke, S. & Smolarz, K. (Eds.).
 (2016).
 Environmental Governance of the Baltic Sea (1ed.).
 Cham: SpringerGilek, M., Karlsson, M., Linke, S. & Smolarz, K. (2016).
 Environmental Governance of the Baltic Sea: Identifying Key Challenges, Research Topics and Analytical Approaches (1ed.).
 In: Michael Gilek, Mikael Karlsson, Sebastian Linke, Katarzyna Smolarz (Ed.), Environmental Governance of the Baltic Sea: (pp. 1-17).
-SpringerKarlsson, M., Gilek, M. & Lundberg, C. (2016).
+Cham: SpringerKarlsson, M., Gilek, M. & Lundberg, C. (2016).
 Eutrophication and the Ecosystem Approach to Management: A Case Study of Baltic Sea Environmental Governance (1ed.).
 In: Michael Gilek, Mikael Karlsson, Sebastian Linke, Katarzyna Smolarz (Ed.), Environmental Governance of the Baltic Sea: (pp. 21-44).
 Cham: SpringerKarlsson, M. & Gilek, M. (2016).
 Governance of Chemicals in the Baltic Sea Region: A Study of Three Generations of Hazardous Substances (1ed.).
 In: Michael Gilek, Mikael Karlsson, Sebastian Linke, Katarzyna Smolarz (Ed.), Environmental Governance of the Baltic Sea: (pp. 97-123).
 Cham: SpringerJönsson, A.-M., Boström, M., Dreyer, M. & Söderström, S. (2016).
 Risk Communication and the Role of the Public: Towards Inclusive Environmental Governance of the Baltic Sea?
 (1ed.).
 In: Michael Gilek Mikael Karlsson Sebastian Linke Katarzyna Smolarz (Ed.), Environmental Governance of the Baltic Sea: (pp. 205-227).
 Cham: SpringerLinke, S., Gilek, M. & Karlsson, M. (2016).
 Science-Policy Interfaces in Baltic Sea Environmental Governance: Towards Regional Cooperation and Management of Uncertainty?
 (1ed.).
 In: Gilek et al. (Ed.), Environmental Governance of the Baltic Sea: (pp. 173-203).
 Cham: SpringerGilek, M. & Karlsson, M. (2016).
 Seeking Pathways Towards Improved Environmental Governance of the Baltic Sea (1ed.).
 In: Michael Gilek, Mikael Karlsson, Sebastian Linke, Katarzyna Smolarz (Ed.), Environmental Governance of the Baltic Sea: (pp. 229-246).
 Cham: SpringerBoström, M., Grönholm, S. & Hassler, B. (2016).
 The Ecosystem Approach to Management in Baltic Sea Governance: Towards Increased Reflexivity?
 (1ed.).
 In: Michael Gilek, Mikael Karlsson, Sebastian Linke, Katarzyna Smolarz (Ed.), Environmental Governance of the Baltic Sea: (pp. 149-172).
 Cham: SpringerKern, K. & Gilek, M. (2015).
 Governing Europe’s Marine Environment: Key Topics and Challenges.
 In: Michael Gilek and Kristine Kern (Ed.), Governing Europe’s Marine Environment: Europeanization of Regional Seas or Regionalization of EU Policies? (pp. 1-12).
 Farnham, England: AshgateGilek, M., Hassler, B. & Jentoft, S. (2015).
 Marine Environmental Governance in Europe: Problems and Opportunities (1ed.).
 In: Michael Gilek and Kristine Kern (Ed.), Governing Europe's Marine Environment: Europeanization of Regional Seas or Regionalization of EU Policies? (pp. 249-264).
 Farnham: Ashgate

 Chemicals in textiles: managing environmental and health risks from products with complex product chains [A035-2008_OSS]; Södertörn University; Publications